ClemensLink/CourseProject_GettingAndCleaningData/CodeBook.md

 ## The R Script

-The R script contains a function `run.analysis()` that performs the following tasks:
+The R script performs the following tasks:
  * (1) merges the training and the test sets to create one data set.reads training data sets, create row numbers as values for the ID column and merge all three
  * (1a) reads training data sets, create row numbers as values for the ID column and merge all three
  * (1b) reads test data sets, create row numbers as values for the ID column and merge all three